Terry Hall (singer): Early years

 Hall became an active member of the burgeoning Coventry music scene of the late 1970s, playing in a local punk band called Squad and being credited as a composer on their "Red Alert" single.

 The Specials

-Initially the frontman of 'the Coventry Automatics' in 1977–78, which became the Specials in early 1979, Hall first came to prominence in the UK in 1979 when BBC Radio 1 disc jockey (DJ) John Peel played their debut single "Gangsters" on his show.
+Initially the frontman of the Coventry Automatics in 1977–78, who became the Specials in early 1979, Hall first came to prominence in the UK in 1979 when BBC Radio 1 DJ John Peel played their debut single "Gangsters" on his show.
 The band then went on to release their debut studio album, The Specials, which also contained the hits "A Message to You Rudy" and "Too Much Too Young".
 In October 1980 the group released their second studio album, More Specials, which contained three more hit singles: "Do Nothing", "Stereotype" and "Rat Race".

 The single "Ghost Town", released in June 1981, spent three weeks at number one and ten weeks in the top 40 of the UK Singles Chart.
-The double A-side song, "Friday Night Saturday Morning", penned by Hall, described a night out at the Coventry Locarno.
+One of the songs on the B-side, "Friday Night Saturday Morning", penned by Hall, described a night out at the Coventry Locarno.